Panasonic G95 vs GX9

 - More heavily discounted: Has been on the market for longer (launched in February 2018).

-If the count of individual advantages (bullet points above) is taken as a guide, the G95 emerges as the winner of the contest (8 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G95 is the clear winner of the match-up (9 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic G95 and the Panasonic GX9 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.